Dave-team/Knowledge-base/Public-speaking.md

 - Speaking
     - Speak loudly
     - Pause more frequently.
 Especially when making a point, pause first and pause after.
 Bring home the points you’re trying to make
+- When waiting until it's my turn and I can't escape - i.e. during all hands or team meetings, try to distract yourself by focusing on what's being said, by taking notes and/or by focusing on people in the audience: how are they doing?
+What are they looking forward to this weekend?
+The goal is to get out of your own mind.

 ## Structure
 **Intro**